KrotosBenjamin/KrotosBenjamin.github.io/pages/contact.md

 Feel free to use the contact form—we would love to hear from you!

+**Attention!** We have recently updated our Google Form due to previous issues with receiving inquiries.
+If you did not receive a response, please try submitting your inquiry again.
+Thank you for your understanding!

 <!-- <button name="button" onclick="mailto:kynon.benjamin@northwestern.edu">Email</button> -->

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLScMLzTgwabaVAff4HUgzsA-z2L3Uz7xvLsBz8PTE420RSwbsw/viewform?embedded=true" width="640" height="721" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>